 Eating smaller portions more frequently

-Eating more often during the day will help to increase the appetite and, for some people, it is easier than eating a more substantial meal.
+Eating more often during the day will help to increase the appetite and, for some people, eating smaller meals throughout the day is more manageable than eating a more substantial meal.

 Increasing protein intake

-It is possible to increase the amount of lean protein in the diet by eating chicken, turkey, boiled eggs, and fish.
-Plant-based sources of protein include lentils, beans, quinoa, and soy, but it is important to be mindful of total carbohydrate intake when incorporating lots of these foods into the diet.
+A person can increase the amount of lean protein in their diet by eating chicken, turkey, boiled eggs, and fish.
+Plant-based sources of protein include lentils, beans, quinoa, and soy.
+Be mindful of total carbohydrate intake when incorporating lots of these foods into the diet.

 Including resistance training as part of a workout routine